This page summarises the changes that have been made in the various versions of Virtual Belfry so far released.

 Version 3.1 (April 2015)

-- Support for sensors using a data interface, such as the Bagley Multi-Bell Interface and the wireless Belfree sensors.
+- Support for sensors sending ASCII characters, such as the Bagley Multi-Bell Interface and the Simbell and Belfree wireless sensors.

 - A list of available COM ports is shown on the sensor entry dialog.